 A Divorce Settlement Agreement is a formal legal document that is also commonly referred to as a “Settlement Agreement,” “Marital Settlement Agreement” or a “Divorce Agreement” because of its basic purpose of recording the agreements made between two divorcing spouses for the purpose of completing a divorce without having to go to trial.
+The Divorce Settlement Agreement ultimately becomes part of the court’s order in an uncontested divorce and it terms can be enforced by the court.
 A Divorce Settlement Agreement should include all the agreements made between the parties in regard to child custody, child or spousal support, and the division of marital assets and debts.
 Once a Divorce Settlement Agreement is signed by both parties in the presence of a notary, it can be filed with the court, usually with several other documents.
 All Georgia courts recognize that agreements made between spouses in a divorce case to settle all issues concerning the divorce, including but not limited to: asset and property division, child custody and visitation, alimony child support, and division of debt are enforceable.
 See Sanders v.
 Colwell, 248 Ga.
 376 (1981).

 Is a Divorce Settlement Agreement required before separation?